‘We are at a standstill’: Columbia residents fed up with little action on gun violence

 Columbia was designated $25 million through the plan.
 The first payment of $12.5 million was sent to the city last year and the other half arrives this spring.
 The funds must be spent within the next four years.

-Hsun-Ta Hsu, an associate professor at Mizzou’s School of Social Work, said the federal funding is an opportunity for the city to bolster public health services and create a violence prevention program.
+Hsun-Ta Hsu, an associate professor at MU's School of Social Work, said the federal funding is an opportunity for the city to bolster public health services and create a violence prevention program.

 Once a program is in place, the city needs to continue funding it to see long-term impacts, said Hsu, whose current research is on gun violence impacting youth experiencing homelessness.

-Note: Editor's note: This story is part of the Missouri Gun Violence Project, a partnership of the Kansas City Star and Report for America.